 Without a second thought, they jumped in the car and prepared to make the two-hour drive.

-Sam Laguerre and Erick Scott were working when they received the call: Mary was about to graduate high school, and she wanted them both to be there… in person.
+Sam Laguerre and Erick Scott were working when they received the call: Marry was about to graduate high school, and she wanted them both to be there… in person.

 Marry Bonk met Sam and Erick 4 years earlier.
 After bouncing around between a number of foster care placements, she walked into their shelter with a short fuse and complicated past, convinced that these two youth care specialists wouldn’t take a personal interest in her life.